Edward Wightman: Trial and death

-Trial and execution
+Execution

 Wightman's trial was played out against the backdrop of the so-called "Vorstius Affair", involving the intense opposition on the King's part to block the appointment of the German academic Conrad Vorstius to the University of Leiden.
 Vorstius was being accused of atheism, Arianism and heretical opinions about the Holy Spirit.

 After months of being subjected to a series of conferences with "learned divines", Wightman was finally brought before Bishop Neile for the last time.
 According to Wightman, the Bishop told him "that unless I did recant my opinions he would burn me at a stake in Burton before Allholland day next".
-The final verdict and list of charges included "the wicked heresies of Ebion, Cerinthus, Valentinian, Arius, Macedonius, Simon Magus, Manichees, Photinus, and of the Anabaptists and other arch heretics, and moreover, of other cursed opinions belched by the instinct of Satan".

 He was ordered to be placed "in some public and open place below the city aforesaid [and] before the people burned in the detestation of the said crime and for manifest example of other Christians that they may not fall into the same crime".

 When he was finally brought to the stake his courage left him, and as the fires were lit he is said to have quickly cried out to recant and was pulled from the fire, although by then he had been "well scorched".
 Two or three weeks later he was again brought before the courts and, no longer fearing the searing flames, refused and "blasphemed more audaciously than before".
-The King quickly ordered his final execution, and on 11 April 1612, he was once more led to the stake.

-[Wightman] was carried again to the stake where feeling the heat of the fire again would have recanted, but for all his crying the sheriff told him he should cost him no more and commanded faggots to be set to him whence roaring, he was burned to ashes.
+The King quickly ordered his final execution: the written official order was dated 9 March 1611/12.
+On 11 April 1612, Wightman was once more led to the stake.